Visiting the Trevi Fountain in Rome kind of feels like a right of passage when visiting Italy.

 But I can never begrudge a crowd.
 Sure, being 5 ft 4 means that whenever I’m in a large crowd it’s easy to get lost, pushed or trodden on.
 But that crowd was there to see the exact same thing that I was.

 Located at the junction of three roads in Rome, designed by the Italian architect Nicola Salvi and completed by Giuseppe Pannini, it is the largest Baroque fountain in the city.
+You can even go underground!
 It took around 30 years (from 1732 – 1762) to construct, and it is undoubtedly one of the most famous.

 You see, as much as I love to get off the beaten track I’m a total sucker for hitting the popular spots.
 The places that you’d see in movies and think to yourself “I wonder if I’ll get to see that one day” and the fact that I have the ability to make stuff like this happen, still blows my mind.